BA with honours in philosophy (ANU 2002), DEA/ Masters II (Paris-X 2006), PhD (Paris-X 2009) and (UNSW 2009).

 Prior to this work, Miriam published Perfecting justice in Rawls, Habermas and Honneth: A deconstructive perspective (Hardback Continuum 2012, Paperback Bloomsbury 2013).
 This book explores the promise and shortcomings of ‘constructive’ approaches to justice, drawing attention to concrete experiences of injustice that Rawls, Habermas and Honneth tend to overlook, and elaborating the need to cultivate a form of 'deconstructive citizenship' to supplement the constructivist’s account of civic duties.
 With Dr Alice Le Goff (University of Paris V), Miriam co-edited Recognition Theory and Contemporary French Moral and Political Philosophy: Re-opening the Dialogue (Manchester UP 2012 and CNRS Editions Alpha, Paris 2012), which also includes her interview with Axel Honneth, the director of the Institute for Social Research in Frankfurt.

 Work in progress

-Miriam is co-writing a paper with Dr Tim Thornton and Emeritus Professor John E. King, which deals with the question of how concern for the well-being of others is conceptualised by Alfred Marshall and Gary Becker, with a particular focus on parental concern for the family unit, and its effect on resource distribution within the family, human capital investment in children, and inheritance.
+With Dr Tim Thornton and Emeritus Professor John E. King, Miriam is co-authoring a comparison of the household economics of Alfred Marshall and Gary Becker, considering what each economist says about marriage, intra-familial resource distribution (or production), human capital investment in children, and inheritance.
+She is also writing up a paper on civil disobedience, which draws on her previous work on Rawls's political philosophy.

 - Approaches to justice in continental and analytic philosophy